 I'm looking for your portfolio, where is it?

 Well, it's been a few years since I designed anything all by myself.
-I think the lists below explain what I do better than screenshots, but please let me know if you want some more details about anything.
-(Yes, I'm asking you to read lists.
-It's OK to skim.)
+I think the descriptions below explain the kind of work I do better than screenshots, but please let me know if you want me to go into more detail about anything.

-My last role at Google was as Product Manager for the Material Design team (truly, a designer-nerd's dream job).
+My last role at Google was as Product Manager for Material Design.
+Being a part of this talented team and helping improve designer-developer relationships was my nerdy dream job.

-I started working on the relaunch of Google Fonts, and then continued to work on Material.io, the Material Theme Editor, and a few other projects like the Google Design site.
+I started by working on the relaunch of Google Fonts, including a complete redesign of the directory and significant improvements to the open-source library of fonts.
+Following that, I worked on the new Material.io site, tools like the Material Theme Editor, and smaller projects like the Google Design site.

 I moved to California to be a Product Manager at Google Play.